 (E) .
 Smoking shall not be permitted in the presence of a child.
-A residential facility shall allow smoking only in an outdoor designated area.
+If a residential facility permits smoking, the facility shall allow smoking only in an outdoor designated area.
 In the designated smoking area there shall be a proper smoking waste receptacle for collection of waste.
 All employees who engage in smoking shall wash their hands when they reenter the facility.
 There shall be no smoking in vehicles while transporting children of the facility.

 (F) All stairways accessible to children within or on the grounds of a residential facility which contain more than four steps shall be equipped with a railing.
 In addition, any facility which is a residential parenting facility or crisis care facility shall guard all stairways accessible to children with a safety gate.

 (G) Outdoor areas on the grounds of or immediately adjacent to a residential facility which are potentially hazardous to residents shall be safeguarded considering the age and functioning level of the residents.

 (H) Each residential facility shall document that all swimming pools maintained by the facility comply with the requirements of any local or state codes.

 (I) Pets or other domesticated animals in or on the premises of a residential facility shall be kept in a safe and sanitary manner in accordance with state and local laws.
 Pet vaccinations shall be maintained current at all times.

 (J) All children or teenage mothers residing at a residential facility shall be protected from animals in or on the premises of the facility which are potentially dangerous to their health and safety.